 Water must also be considered part of a healthy diet.
 We can’t live without it, but we can hardly live with the water many are drinking today.
 Your body needs water free from chemicals and toxins, and not only that, but water brought back into a natural, healthy state by revitalization.

 Revitalizing your diet and water will help revitalize you.

 Vitamin and Mineral Deficiencies

 Your body also needs certain vitamins and minerals to function properly, physically and mentally.
-For example, a deficiency of folic acid, one of the B vitamins, can be the cause of major depression and mood disorders (read Benefits of Folic Acid Proven to Help with Depression).
+For example, a deficiency of folate, one of the B vitamins, can be the cause of major depression and mood disorders.

 Some people have been cured of depression by simply getting important minerals that were lacking in their diet.
 Anyone suffering from depression would do well to look into this.
 For example, changing from regular refined (white) table salt, which lacks essential trace minerals and is unbalancing to the body, to unrefined whole salt, which contains upwards of 70 trace minerals, will make a vital difference.